Katy Perry: Achievements

-Perry was declared the Top Global Female Recording Artist of 2013 by the International Federation of the Phonographic Industry (IFPI).
-According to Recording Industry Association of America (RIAA), she is the fifth top digital singles artist in the United States, with 109.5 million certified song units in the country including on-demand streams and also has 17 million certified album units, totaling 126 million certified units in the United States.
-She also became the first artist to have three songs receive Diamond certifications from the RIAA with "Dark Horse", "Firework", and "Roar".
+With more than 151 million records sold worldwide, Perry is one of the best-selling music artists of all time.
+She was declared the Top Global Female Recording Artist of 2013 by the International Federation of the Phonographic Industry (IFPI).
+According to RIAA, Perry is the thirteenth top digital singles artist in the United States, with 121.5 million certified song units in the country including on-demand streams and also has 19 million certified album units, totaling 140.5 million certified units in the United States.
+She also became the first artist to have three songs receive Diamond certifications from the RIAA in 2017 with "Dark Horse", "Firework", and "Roar".
 All three of them and "E.T.", "California Gurls", and "Hot n Cold" have each sold over 5 million digital copies.
-With more than 18 million albums and 125 million singles sold globally, Perry is one of the best-selling music artists of all time.
+Six years later, the RIAA certified "California Gurls" as her fourth Diamond-certified single in the U.S., breaking her tie with Lady Gaga as the female artist with the most Diamond singles there.
+When "Teenage Dream" and "E.T." received Diamond certifications in 2024, Teenage Dream became the first and only album in history with four Diamond-certified songs on its tracklist.
+Perry's albums One of the Boys, Teenage Dream, Prism, Witness, and Smile have each surpassed one billion streams on Spotify.

 In 2011, Forbes ranked her third on their "Top-Earning Women In Music" list with earnings of $44 million and fifth on their 2012 list with $45 million.
 She subsequently ranked seventh on the 2013 Forbes list for "Top-Earning Women In Music" with $39 million earned, and fifth on their 2014 list with $40 million.
 With earnings of $135 million, Forbes also ranked Perry number one on their 2015 "Top-Earning Women In Music" list as well as the "World's Highest-Paid Musicians" and declared her the highest earning female celebrity in 2015, placing her at number 3 on the Forbes Celebrity 100 list.
 In 2016, the magazine estimated her net worth was $125 million, and ranked her number six on their list of "Highest-Paid Women in Music" with earnings of $41 million.
 The following year, she was ranked number nine on the list with $33 million.
 In 2018, she topped its "Highest-Paid Women in Music" listing and ranked at number four on the "Highest-Paid Female Celebrities" list, with earnings of $83 million.
 Perry subsequently was placed at number four on the 2019 "Highest-Paid Women in Music" listings, with $57.5 million.
 Later that year, with earnings of $530 million throughout the 2010s, the magazine also ranked her as the ninth-highest-earning musician of the decade.
+Perry is among the wealthiest musical artists; during September 2023, Forbes surmised her net worth was $340 million.
+This increased to $360 million by June 2025, where she was included on the magazine's 2025 list of "America's Richest Women Celebrities".